Qwertzi01/NiceHashBot-X/README.md

 # NiceHashBotX
-NiceHash Bot for automatic order management.
+NHBotX is a Bot for extended order management, manual or automatic, at NiceHash.
 From buyers for buyers developed further.

 - [Features](#features)